gbirke/rememberme/README.md

+> [!WARNING]
+> This project has been abandoned in favor of https://github.com/m-ober/rememberme

 # Secure "Remember Me"
 This library implements the best practices for implementing a secure "Remember Me" functionality on web sites.
 Login information and unique secure